ale-fuentes-ar/api-rest-cloud-lab-2024/README.md

 1. Create the file `Procfile` in root project
 2. Build project `gradle->Tasks->build->bootJar`
-3. after execute `buildJar` a one folder was crate in project `build/libs` copy this path and use how part of the configuration
+3. after executing `buildJar` one folder was a crate in the project `build/libs` copy this path and use how part of the configuration

 Content `Procfile`:
 ```procfile